isaacnmm/pestpolicy-hugo2XX/content/posts/what-should-i-feed-my-bearded-dragon/index.md

 Besides the fruits and vegetables, I suggest you get some extra supplements (substrates) plus some proteins to spice up the bearded dragon's diet.
 The diet can include feeding them a dragon with 2-3 meals daily plus some additional supplements and an extra meal or insect - these provide the critical proteins.
 Avoid lowing insects, including Lightning bugs, since they're toxic to your dragons.

 I recommend you feed your dragon with just the gut-loaded insects, which points out that they'll provide a high level of nutrients.
-Further, offer some Dubai [baby roaches](https://pestpolicy.com/what-do-baby-roaches-look-like//), earthworms, crickets besides spraying some calcium powder on the pet's food.
+Further, offer some Dubai [baby roaches](https://pestpolicy.com/what-do-baby-roaches-look-like//),earthworms, crickets besides spraying some calcium powder on the pet's food.
 You may add some meal-worms, wax-worms, and butter-worms for extra fat.

 ##  What Fruit Do Bearded Dragons Eat?